maxhbr/LDBcollector/md/AGPL-3.0-only.md

                         "AGPL-3.0-only"
                     ],
                     "__impliedId": "AGPL-3.0-only",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "Per SPDX.org, this version was released 19 November 2007 This license is\nOSI certified\n"
+                                "Per SPDX.org, this version was released 19 November 2007 This license is\nOSI certified\n"
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [